Godsmith/trainfinity3/README.md

 - When an industry is selected and a new chunk is bought, any changed prices will not be reflected in the description label until industry is reselected
 - Newly created trains without wagons will be invisible until they start moving
+- chunks can generate with resources inside mountain ranges, but with grass adjacent

 ### Thinking about it